Survivor Support & Advocacy

 It's hard to know what the right thing to do is when someone confides in you that they are a survivor of gender-based violence.
 We understand that and want to make sure you have the resources that can help you best offer support to your friend, loved one, or colleague that is affected by gender-based violence.
 Learn more about how to help a friend.

 Want to become an ally to survivors of gender-based violence, but not sure where to start?
 Learn about our Survivor Support Network Training and join a cross-Grounds network designed to make visible the dedicated support for victims that exists at the University.
-Trainings are available for faculty, staff, and now students.
-Visit our calendar for information on the next training, or contact Claire Kaplan to schedule a department or organization training.
+Please check our calendar for information on the upcoming training sessions for students.
+Training sessions for faculty and staff will resume after our staff has had an opportunity to confer with our colleagues in the University's EOCR office and to revise the training to reflect changes to Title IX policy introduced for the fall of 2020.

 We work to change the culture on Grounds around gender-based violence.